TMEIT/website/back/tmeit_backend/models/README.md

 We have a system for updating the database schema using SQLAlchemy's [Alembic](https://alembic.sqlalchemy.org/en/latest/) library.
 This library updates the database schema using instructions from Django-style "migrations".
-Our Alembic configuration is stored in `db_migrations/` at the root of this repository.
+Our Alembic configuration is stored in `back/db_migrations/alembic`.

 ## Our migration system
-You can see the current migration "instruction files" in `db_migrations/versions/`.
+You can see the current migration "instruction files" in `back/db_migrations/alembic/versions/`.
 These migration files are able to create all the tables for our app.
 You can start with a fresh, empty database, run all the migrations from start to finish, and end up with a fully laid-out database, ready to run our app in production.
 (Albeit with no data stored)